In reversal decision Rockingham school board votes 4-3 to mandate masks

 Then, as McKinney detailed the fact that six children are currently being treated for COVID-19 in the ICU at UNC Hospital in Chapel Hill, the crowd’s yelling at her prompted McKinney to ask fellow board members to call the sheriff.
 “Call Sam Page,’’ McKinney said.

-Page could be seen standing in the board room on a video of the last minutes of the meeting, though it is unclear if he arrived in response to McKinney's request.
+Rockingham County Sheriff Sam Page could be seen standing in the board room on a video of the last minutes of meeting, though it is unclear if he arrived in response to McKinney’s request.

 Board members McKinney, Bob Wyatt, Paula Rakestraw and Vicky Alston, who voted Friday in favor of mandating masks, said they saw the move as a way to reduce the chance of coronavirus outbreaks in schools that could force the district to revert to online instruction.
 They emphasized their strong wish for in-person learning this school year and explained they see masking as a way of staying in classrooms.